CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 images of each other:

-* **Inductive types**: These include Booleans, natural numbers, lists, more generally, anything which is specified by a set of options, and where elements are specified by choosing between those options.
+* **Inductive types**: These include Booleans, natural numbers, lists, more generally, any type which is specified by a set of options, and whose elements are specified by choosing among those options.
-* **Record types**: These include product and Σ-types, more generally anything where elements are specified by a set of fields, and where elements are specified by choosing a value for each of those fields.
+* **Record types**: These include product and Σ-types, more generally, any type specified by a set of fields, and whose elements are specified by choosing a value for each of those fields.

 In this Lecture we'll see our first few examples of inductive types.
 We'll return to record types in Lecture 1-X.